Spring Writer in Residence

 Sarah Pinsker is the 2023-2024 Kratz Spring Writer in Residence

 Sarah Pinsker’s short stories and novels have won four Nebula Awards, two Hugo Awards, the Theodore Sturgeon Memorial Award, the Philip K Dick Award, the Eugie Foster Memorial Award, and the Locus Award.
-Her second novel, We Are Satellites, was published by Berkley in 2021, and her second collection, Lost Places, was published by Small Beer Press in 2023.
+She is the author of three novels: A Song For A New Day (2019), We Are Satellites (2021), and Haunt Sweet Home (2024).

 Past Spring Writers